skttl/konstrukt-documentation/areas/trees.md

 });
 ```

-## Adding a collection to a tree
+## Adding a collection to a tree / group

 #### **AddCollection&lt;TEntityType&gt;(Lambda idFieldExpression, string nameSingular, string namePlural, string description, Lambda collectionConfig = null) : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

-Adds a collection to the current tree with the given names and description and default icons.
+Adds a collection to the current tree / group with the given names and description and default icons.
 An ID property accessor expression is required so that Konstrukt knows which property is the ID property.
 See the [Collections documentation](../collections/overview.md) for more info.

 ```csharp
 // Example